rseng/rseng/_posts/software/2020-09-28-singularity.md

  - [The Singularity Slack](singularity-container.slack.com) has lots of folks to talk to
  - [The Singularity Google Group](https://groups.google.com/a/lbl.gov/forum/embed/#!forum/singularity) is a good place to ask for help.

+Generally, if you do a GitHub search for Singularity tutorial or getting started, you'll get a robust set of resources, as many centers have rolled their own getting started guides.
 You can also post questions on the [GitHub issues board](https://github.com/hpcng/singularity/issues).

 <a id="contribute">
 ## How do I contribute to the software survey?